mattyoung101/omicron/documentation/docs/omicam.md

 rectangle, the radius of the mirror and the dewarp function.

 Because this is embedded in a header, the project would have to be recompiled and relaunched every time a setting is updated which is not ideal.
-For Omicam, we used an INI file stored on the SBC's disk that is parsed and loaded on every startup.
+For Omicam, we used an INI file stored on the SBCs disk that is parsed and loaded on every startup.
 In addition, the config file can also be dynamically reloaded by an Omicontrol command, making even relaunching Omicam un-necessary.
 Because of this, we have much more flexibility and faster prototyping abilities when tuning to different venues.